Liberalism in South Korea

-This article gives an overview of liberalism and its related history in South Korea.
+This article gives an overview of liberalism in South Korea and its related history.
 It is limited to liberal parties with substantial support and representation in the National Assembly.

 Historically, liberalism in South Korea emerged as an anti-military dictatorship movement.
 In contemporary South Korean politics, it represents a movement positioned opposite the conservatives.
 Liberal political parties include the Democratic Party of Korea and the Justice Party.

 The Democratic Party of Korea is a reformist party and internationally considered centrist to center-left.
-Although it is usually classified as a center-left party within South Korea, some studies consider its social conservative policies more right-leaning than center-right parties in Western Europe such as Christian Democratic Union of Germany.
+Although it is usually classified as a center-left party within South Korea, some studies consider its social policies more conservative than center-right parties in Western Europe such as Christian Democratic Union of Germany.
 The Justice Party is to the left of the DPK but takes a more moderate stance than the far-left parties of Western Europe.

 South Korean liberals tend to unite around several key issues: a conciliatory approach to North Korea, reparations for Japanese colonial rule, and, wherever possible, autonomy from interference by major powers, including the United States.
 South Korean liberalism is also based on a national liberalist independence movement against Japan.
 South Korean liberals support the Sunshine Policy toward North Korea.

 Introduction

 In South Korea, the term "liberalism" generally refers to classical liberalism.
 (Note: In South Korea, the term "liberal" (자유 or 자유주의) used in the media and the term "liberal" used by politicians and the public are very different in context.
 "Liberal" in South Korean media usually means "liberal" in the sense of the United States or Europe, but "liberal" in South Korean politicians and the public usually means a form of politics close to the right, such as economic liberal and anti-communist.)
 In South Korea, the labels "liberal" and "liberal democracy" are often claimed by conservatives to denote economic liberalism and anti-communism.
 (Note: Conservative parties in South Korea often put "liberal" (자유) in their party names.
 (Example: Liberal Party, Democratic Liberal Party, United Liberal Democrats, Liberty Korea Party, etc.)) Liberals, particularly those with left-leaning views, often use terms like "democrats", "ribuhruhl" (the Korean pronunciation of "liberal") or "democratic camp" to set themselves apart from conservatives.

 In South Korea, liberals and progressives are political forces with individual traditions, but American liberalism is often translated as progressivism in the Korean language.
-The Justice Party officially supports social democracy, but since it is a party that inherited the political stake of the Uri Party, it is regarded as part of the South Korean progressive political party tradition and at the same time as part of the liberal political party tradition.
+While the Justice Party officially backs social democracy, its inheritance of the Uri Party's base also places it within South Korea's liberal and progressive party tradition.